 Here is a tutorial for my students on how to join our platform with my instructions:

-Here is a ‘mute’ tutorial which only shows the steps visually.
+Here is a ‘mute’ tutorial that only shows the steps visually.
 This tutorial is for the live lesson app installation.

 Send a reminder 1 hour before the lesson start

 You may ask why?
-This is a must because plenty of students just forget to join.
-They are spending a lot of time on their phones so they will definitely see the email.
+This is a must because plenty of students forget to join.
+In addition, they are spending a lot of time on their phones, so they will definitely see the email.

 Offer rewards in the form of digital badges and letter of recommendations

-You can create a badge for free on Accredible and design in in minutes.
+You can create a badge for free on Accredible and design it in minutes.

 Find classroom moderators among your students and rotate them

-When there are 50 students in your online class, chances are that you will have 50 questions.
-There are always students who know more than other, especially with the technical things, so let them be lesson moderators and answer to basic things you are forced to repeat every lesson.
+When there are 50 students in your online class, the chances are that you will have 50 questions.
+There are always students who know more than others, especially technical ones, so let them be lesson moderators and answer to basic things you are forced to repeat every lesson.
 Rotate the moderators so that more people get a chance to help.
-This way you will not be interrupted constantly and you will promote their 21st-century skills.
+This way, you will not be interrupted constantly, and you will promote their 21st-century skills.

 Do an audio/video check as soon as you join the lesson

 Ask students if they can hear you/see your screen as soon as you enter.
-This way you will eliminate the possibility that you have technical problems and you will know that all the possible problems are happening on the student side.
+This way, you will eliminate the possibility of technical problems, and you will know that all the possible problems are happening on the student side.
 Let the student moderators help other students.

 Wait no more than 5 minutes in the beginning

-Your students need to understand that even an online classroom is a classroom and they need to be on time.
-Do not do follow-ups for students who join later, let other students do it in the chatbox and promote their writing skills.
+Your students need to understand that even an online classroom is a classroom, and they need to be on time.
+Therefore, do not do follow-ups for students who join later.
+Instead, let other students do it in the chatbox and promote their writing skills.

 Leave 10 minutes in the end for Q & A

-If you start answering all of the questions your students post during the lesson, the whole lesson with turn into a Q & A session.
+Suppose you start answering all of the questions your students post during the lesson, the whole lesson with turn into a Q & A session.
 Please try to bear in mind – teaching online is a classroom – exactly like your offline classroom.
-The students cannot interrupt and ask questions all the time, right?
+So the students cannot interrupt and ask questions all the time, right?

 Motivate students to respond to each others’ questions, especially if those questions are technical or if you already repeated this multiple times

 This one is pretty self-explanatory.
 There is nothing more I can say – every teacher understands the frustration.
 Always ask other students to explain, repeat, and do a follow-up.
 Here is a screenshot where other students help one student turn off the camera.
-Most of the students use their phones and wi-fi, so the connection can get really bad with so many students present.
+Most students use their phones and wi-fi so that the connection can get really bad with so many students present.

 Use the screen sharing option and interactive presentations & tasks to engage them